amitsingh6391/Flutter_Ecommerce_App-Web-ios-android-/README.md

-# assignment

-A new Flutter project.

-## Getting Started
+# FLutter E-commerce app Template

+This is a Flutter Web,ios,Android Ecommerce app Template by  using BLoC+DDD ❤

 This project is a starting point for a Flutter application.